 In general, the medical technology industry is characterized by intense competition.
 We compete with established medical technology and pharmaceutical companies.
 Competition also comes from early stage companies that have alternative technological solutions for our primary clinical targets, as well as universities, research institutions and other non-profit entities.
 Many of our competitors have access to greater financial, technical, research and development, marketing, manufacturing, sales, distribution services and other resources than we do.
-Further, our competitors may be more effective at implementing their technologies to develop commercial products.
+Our competitors may be more effective at implementing their technologies to develop commercial products.

-Our competitive position will depend on our ability to achieve market acceptance for our products, develop new products, implement production and marketing plans, secure regulatory approval for products under development, and obtain patent protection.
+Our competitive position will depend on our ability to achieve market acceptance for our products, develop new products, implement production and marketing plans, secure regulatory approval for products under development and obtain patent protection.
 We may need to develop new applications for our products to remain competitive.
 Technological advances by one or more of our current or future competitors could render our present or future products obsolete or uneconomical.
 Our future success will depend upon our ability to compete effectively against current technology as well as to respond effectively to technological advances.
 Competitive pressures could adversely affect our profitability.
-For example, the introduction of a competitively priced onlay dural graft matrix could reduce the sales, or growth in sales, of our DuraGen(R) Dural Graft products.
-We expect that one or more other companies may introduce such a product in the near future.
+For example, two of our largest competitors have recently introduced an onlay dural graft matrix, and other companies may be preparing to introduce similar products.
+The introduction of such products could reduce the sales, growth in sales and profitability of our duraplasty products, including our DuraGen(R), DuraGen Plus(TM).
+Suturable DuraGen(TM) and EnDura(TM) product lines, which are among our largest and fastest growing products.

-Our largest competitors in the neurosurgery markets are the Medtronic Neurotechnologies division of Medtronic, Inc., the Codman division of Johnson & Johnson, the Aesculap division of B. Braun, and the Valleylab division of Tyco International Ltd. In addition, many of our product lines compete with smaller specialized companies or larger companies that do not otherwise focus on neurosurgery.
-Our plastic and reconstructive surgery business is small compared to its principal competitors, which include major medical device and wound care companies such as the ETHICON division of Johnson & Johnson, Smith and Nephew, Inamed, Mentor, and Zimmer.
-Our private label products face diverse and broad competition, depending on the market addressed by the product.
-Finally, in certain cases our products compete primarily against medical practices that treat a condition without using a device, rather than any particular product, such as autograft tissue as an alternative for the INTEGRA(R) Dermal Regeneration Template, our duraplasty products, and the NeuraGen(TM) Nerve Guide.
+Our largest competitors in the neurosurgery markets are the Medtronic Neurotechnologies division of Medtronic, Inc., the Codman division of Johnson & Johnson, the Aesculap division of B. Braun and the Valleylab division of Tyco International Ltd. In addition, many of our product lines compete with smaller specialized companies or larger companies that do not otherwise focus on neurosurgery.
+Our reconstructive surgery business is small compared to its principal competitors, which include major medical device and wound care companies such as Smith and Nephew plc, LifeCell Corporation and Organogenesis Inc., as well as companies focused on foot and ankle surgeons including Wright Medical Group, Inc., the DePuy division of Johnson & Johnson and Synthes, Inc. Our private label products face diverse and broad competition, depending on the market addressed by the product.
+Finally, in certain cases our products compete primarily against medical practices that treat a condition without using a device, rather than any particular product, such as autograft tissue as an alternative for the INTEGRA(R) Dermal Regeneration Template, our duraplasty products and the NeuraGen(TM) Nerve Guide.